-As a consultant it doesn’t happen quite often that you come to a client and you can setup a SharePoint environment from scratch.
+As a consultant, it doesn’t happen quite often that you come to a client and you can set up a SharePoint environment from scratch.
 More often you may find a more or less “OK” setup of SharePoint and network infrastructure.

 Remove unused application pools and sites

 There are a lot of recommendations regarding the application pools.
-If you don’t have the most strict requirements regarding security you can keep the amount of application pools pretty low which is good for your performance on the server.
+If you don’t have the most strict requirements regarding security you can keep the number of application pools pretty low which is good for your performance on the server.
 If you need to keep each and every service separated, you might think of a distributed architecture and spread the pressure over several servers within your farm.

 Use Active Directory Security Groups